zenq-tw/wh3_db_reader/README.md

     2. View tables content in game?

-# Credits
+## Credits
-* Cpecific - for `memreader`, all of his code examples and comments about it.
+* __Cpecific__ - for `memreader`, all of his code examples and comments about it.
-* Vandy (Groove Wizard) - for answering people all over a modding Discord channel: I got a lot of knowledge about modding and game insides from his replies.
-Also I use a little of his code in my project that he was really kind for providing permission for it.
+* __Vandy (Groove Wizard)__ - for the tutorials on the wiki and the many replies to people all over the discord modding channel.
-* DaModdingDen discord channel - I spent a hours reading for questions and answers in that channel and got a many answers that I wanted to get.
+* __Da Modding Den__ Discord channel - I spent hours reading the discussions on this channel and got a lot of the answers I needed.
 Thank you guys.